pytroll/pyspectral/doc/rad_definitions.rst

 And from this we see that in general :math:`\nu_c \neq 1/\lambda_c`.

-Taking SEVIRI as an example, and looking at the visible channel on Meteosat 8, we see that this is indeed true:
+Taking SEVIRI as an example, and looking at the visible channel on Meteosat-8, we see that this is indeed true:

   >>> from pyspectral.rsr_reader import RelativeSpectralResponse
   >>> from pyspectral.utils import convert2wavenumber, get_central_wave
-  >>> seviri = RelativeSpectralResponse('meteosat', '8', 'seviri')
+  >>> seviri = RelativeSpectralResponse('Meteosat-8', 'seviri')
   >>> print get_central_wave(seviri.rsr['VIS0.6']['det-1']['wavelength'], seviri.rsr['VIS0.6']['det-1']['response'])
   0.640215
   >>> rsr, info = convert2wavenumber(seviri.rsr)